Lynching of Michael Donald: Benjamin Cox

+Bennie Hays

-The elder Hays was indicted for inciting the murder.
+Henry Hays's father, Bennie Jack Hays, the former leader of the United Klans in southern Alabama, was indicted for inciting the murder.
 Tried some years later, his case ended in a mistrial when he collapsed in court.
 Judge Zoghby said that because of the illness of the elder Hays, then 71, he had no choice but to declare a mistrial.
 Hays's lawyer was willing to go forward with proceedings.
 Hays died of a heart attack before he could be retried.

 Civil proceedings

-Acting at the request of Beulah Mae Donald, Morris Dees, founder of the Southern Poverty Law Center in Montgomery, brought a wrongful death suit in 1984 against the United Klans of America in federal court in the Southern District of Alabama, according to the SPLC.
+Acting at the request of Beulah Mae Donald, Morris Dees, founder of the Southern Poverty Law Center in Montgomery, and Michael Figures brought a wrongful death suit in 1984 against the United Klans of America in federal court in the Southern District of Alabama, according to the SPLC.
 The civil trial brought out evidence that enabled the criminal indictment and conviction of Cox as an accomplice, and of Bennie Jack Hays for inciting the murder.

 The original complaint was considered too vague to hold up, but Judge Alex T. Howard Jr. helped refine the legal theory of "agency," which held the Klan accountable for the acts of its members.
 This prevented the case from being dismissed before it could go to the jury.
 In 1987, an all-white jury had decided that rather than hold Knowles, the elder and younger Hayses liable, it found the entire UKA as a group to be at fault.
-The UKA was sentenced to damages of $7 million in the wrongful-death verdict in the case.
+The UKA was ordered to pay damages of $7 million in the wrongful death verdict in the case.
 The suit became a precedent for civil legal action against other racist hate groups in the United States.

 Payment of the judgment bankrupted the United Klans of America.
-The group was forced to settle the suit by selling the title to its two-story "national headquarters" building for $51,875, the proceeds going to Donald's mother.
+The group was forced to settle the suit by selling its two-story "national headquarters" building for $51,875, the proceeds going to Donald's mother.
 She died the following year on September 17, 1988.